DavidCks/roigel-app/README.md

 - [ ] migration to a new hoster (still trying to convince friends to self-host on the shared RPi)

 Built using __**PERN**__ [Postgres, express, react, node]

+Development is going slowly, because I've been busy studying mostly